sumantra47/webride_jenkins-docker-aws-eb/README.md

-# jenkins-single-docker-aws-eb-app
+## jenkins-single-docker-aws-eb-app

-# this example deploys a docker container in AWS EB single docker application env.
+This example deploys a docker container in AWS EB single docker application env.